-Contribution to child-care costs associated with conference attendance
+Contribution to child-care and other caring costs associated with conference attendance

 The fund is applicable for academic staff, research active staff and those in appropriate support or administrative posts .
 Applications should be submitted on this form below, stating why you need additional support and outlining your normal child caring arrangements.
 A very brief report will be required as to whether the money actually made a difference to the applicant and whether there are any future funding applications that can be ascribed to it.
 Applications will be accepted on a rolling basis until the available money is used up.
 The applications will be assessed by Sandra Beaufoy (email@example.com), who along with Claire Algar (C.Algar@warwick.ac.uk) can also provide helpful advice and respond to queries.